Sun-Mountain/lettuceMeetApp/.github/ISSUE_TEMPLATE/ops.md

 ---
 name: Ops
-about: 'Anything and everything related to deployment :computer:'
+about: 'Anything and everything related to deployment.'
 title: ':traffic_light: :: [INSERT BRIEF DESCRIPTION OF JOB]'
 labels: devops
 assignees: ''